MARKET GROWER GRANT

 Each year, Flagstaff Foodlink supports local farmers in expanding and enhancing their operations through the Grower Grant Program.
 We created the Grower Grant Program to fill gaps that we see in traditional funding sources for small-scale food producers.
 If you are interested in learning more about this unique funding opportunity, please review the information below:

-To learn about past recipients, read our Grower Grants report.
+To learn about past recipients, read our Grower Grants Report.

 For reference, take a look at this Grower Grant Example Application.

-Grant proposals for the 2025 cycle will open December 1-31st, 2024.
-Applicants will be informed by mid-February 2025.
+Grant proposals for the 2026 cycle will open December 1-31st, 2025.
+Applicants will be informed by mid-February 2026.
 If you have any questions about your eligibility or the grant itself, please email us at grow@flagstafffoodlink.com

 Applicants must be either 1) small-scale food producers who plan to market/trade their produce to the wider public (e.g. farmers, ranchers, herders, wildcrafters/gatherers), or 2) initiatives working with local food growers to expand food production (e.g. small seed companies, co-op kitchens, butchers, etc.).
-Applicants should be located in Coconino County or Navajo County and projects must fall within the scope of the Grower Grant program.
+Applicants should be located in Coconino County or Navajo County and projects must fall within the scope of the Grower Grant Program.

 Grantees that have received funding for two consecutive grant cycles will be ineligible to apply the following year and will be invited to participate in grant review.